Papatawa: 21st century

 The 4.5 kilometre Papatawa stretch of State Highway 2 has been the site of several fatal crashes.

 Between 2010 and 2014, the NZ Transport Agency realigned and straightened the 4.5 kilometre stretch of State Highway 2, with a new intersection, rail crossing, over-bridge, passing lane and stream diversion.
 The $11 million project aimed to reduce crashes and separate local traffic from the 700 trucks that were using the road between Tararua and Hawke's Bay each day.

+Railway station

+Papatawa railway station on the Palmerston North–Gisborne line, opened as Victoria in 1887 and was renamed Papatawa in 1904.
+It closed in 1967.
+Only a single line now passes through the station site.